Axion-like particle production in SUSY DFSZ-like model at the ILC and LHeC: Abstract

 \section{Abstract}

 We present an analysis of axion-like particle (ALP) production in SUSY DFSZ-like model at the ILC and LHeC.
 We calculate the differential and total cross-sections in $\gamma^{*}e^{-}$ and $e^{-}e^{+}$ collisions including the effect of the scattering angle, the polarization coefficients, the energy and the ALP mass.
-The integrated luminosity values at the ILC are shown to correspond to significance levels of $1\sigma$ in $\gamma\gamma\gamma$ final states.
+From that, we compare the total cross-sections at the LHeC to those at the ILC.
+To predict the existence of ALP signals, we evaluate the significance level of the final state followed by ALP decaying di-photon at the LHeC and the ILC.